OpenRefine/OpenRefine/docs/docs/manual/installing.md

 Generally, the installation process will be:

 *   Download the extension (usually as a zip file from GitHub)
-*   Extract the zip contents into the `extensions` directory, making sure all the contents go into one folder with the name of the extension
+*   Extract the zip contents into the “extensions” directory, making sure all the contents go into one folder with the name of the extension
 *   Start (or restart) OpenRefine.

 To confirm that installation was a success, follow the instructions provided by the extension.
-Each extension will appear in its own way inside the OpenRefine interface: make sure you read the documentation to know where the functionality will appear, such as under specific dropdown menus.
+Each extension will appear in its own way inside the OpenRefine interface.
+Make sure you read its documentation to know where the functionality will appear, such as under specific dropdown menus.